hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 First, securely transfer the generated `.mobileconfig` file to your iOS device, then import it as an iOS profile.
 To transfer the file, you may use:

 1. AirDrop, or
-1. Upload to your device using [File Sharing](https://support.apple.com/en-us/HT210598), then open the "Files" app on your iOS device, move the uploaded file to the "On My iPhone" folder.
-After that, tap the file and go to the "Settings" app to import, or
+1. Upload to your device (any App folder) using [File Sharing](https://support.apple.com/en-us/HT210598), then open the "Files" App on your iOS device, move the uploaded file to the "On My iPhone" folder.
+After that, tap the file and go to the "Settings" App to import, or
 1. Host the file on a secure website of yours, then download and import it in Mobile Safari.

 When finished, check to make sure "IKEv2 VPN" is listed under Settings -> General -> VPN & Device Management or Profile(s).